aws/aws-sdk-js-codemod/.changeset/curvy-emus-occur.md

 "aws-sdk-js-codemod": patch
 ---

-Remove .promise() from API calls in variable declerator
+Remove .promise() from API calls in variable declarator